MikaMika2003/Ecommerce/README.md

 -Run the server: python manage.py runserver

--Now you should be able to view my Django website!!
+-Now you should be able to view my Ecommerce website!!